AnushkaG2509/soma-lab/index.md

 {% capture text %}

+We are using spatial-multiomics tools to investigate some of the most pressing issues, including cancer metastasis and therapy resistance, lung remodeling in response to air pollutants, and adipose tissue dysfunction in diabetes.
+Learn more about the technology and how we apply it to research problems here.

+{%
+  include button.html
+  link="research"
+  text="Browse our projects"
+  icon="fa-solid fa-arrow-right"
+  flip=true
+  style="bare"
+%}

+{% endcapture %}

+{%
+  include feature.html
+  image="images/photo.jpg"
+  link="research"
+  title="Our Research"
+  flip=true
+  style="bare"
+  text=text
+%}

+{% capture text %}

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 {%